techswitch-learners/Whale-spotting/README.md

 # Whale-spotting

+# Setup
+Run the command `SET ASPNETCORE_Environment=Development` in your terminal.

+# Running the app
 To run the app run `dotnet run` in the root of the repository.
 To run the UI tests navigate ClientApp directory and run `npm test`.